hsluv/hsluv-csharp/README.md

 # API

-This library provides the `Hsluv` namespace with `ColorConverter` class with the following static methods.
+This library provides the `Hsluv` namespace with `HsluvConverter` class with the following static methods.
 Tuples are three items each: R, G, B and H, S, L.

     IList<double> HsluvToRgb(IList<double> tuple)